-#BeKind - Ways to have compassion for yourself
+#BeKind - 14 ways to have compassion for yourself

-Be Kind is a hashtag that surfaced before the world locked down.
-A hashtag that became a thing when people felt that they were worth nothing because of the opinions of faceless and unknown people with little compassion.
-People who struggled to not be affected by such harsh and cruel comments made online.
+Be Kind is a hashtag that surfaced before the world was locked down.
+A hashtag which became a thing because some people felt that they were worth nothing because of the opinions of faceless and unknown people with little compassion.
+People who struggled in not being affected by such harsh and cruel comments made online.
 It was a phrase that became more commonplace in our lives, we were becoming much more mindful of it...

 ...then Coronavirus (Covid-19) arrived in a town near you.